beeware/briefcase/docs/how-to/code-signing/macOS.rst

 .. image:: Download_certificate.png
    :width: 500

-Once you download the certificate, double-click on it to install it on your Keychain.
+The certificate should be of the format ``example.cer``.
+Once you download it, double-click to install it in your Keychain Access.

-Then go to back to your Keychain Access application, and open the window ``My Certificates``.
-You should see a certificate that reads "Developer ID Application...".
+Then open your Keychain, make sure you're in the ``login`` directy on the left-hand side, and open the window ``My Certificates``.
+You should see a certificate whose title starts with "Developer ID Application...".

-Click on the certificate and make sure you see a note that reads ``This certificate is valid``. **Note**: In the example below, certificate details have been erased:
+Click on the certificate and make sure you see a note that reads ``This certificate is valid``. **Note**: In the example below, the certificate details have been erased:

 .. image:: Valid_certificate.png
    :width: 500